Nikon Z7 vs Sony A6300

 Body comparison: Nikon Z7 vs Sony A6300

 The side-by-side display below illustrates the physical size and weight of the Nikon Z7 and the Sony A6300.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the Z7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (41 percent) than the Nikon Z7.
 Moreover, the A6300 is substantially lighter (40 percent) than the Z7.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.